Payout Ratios And Strategies for Playing Games of Chance

 The first might lead to confrontation with casinos, while the second hinges on discipline — adhering to the system and understanding bet sizing adjustments during winning or losing streaks.

-A Case Study: The Rise and Fall of Blackjack Card Counting
+The Rise and Fall of Blackjack Card Counting

 Card counting in Blackjack once tipped the scales from an RTP of 99.5% to over 102%.
 And this was possible because decks weren’t frequently shuffled, allowing players to adjust their bets based on the deck’s composition.
 However, casinos adapted by shuffling more frequently, nullifying card counting’s advantage.